monarch-initiative/loinc2hpo/docs/source/Configuration.rst

   note: this step is mandatory if you want to use and push your annotation to `loinc2hpoAnnotation <https://github.com/TheJacksonLaboratory/loinc2hpoAnnotation>`_.
 Follow instructions there to set up the path properly.

 * Set biocurator ID.
 From the menu bar, click **"Configuration"** - **"Set biocurator ID"**, specify your biocurator ID.
-If you are not assigned one, create one for yourself with the following format: organization name first, then `:`, then your name/id.
+If you are not assigned one, create one for yourself with the following format: organization name first followed by `:`, then your name/id.

 * Once you are done, click **"Edit"** - **"Show settings"** to view all your settings.
 The first two settings should **NOT** be null in order for the app to work correctly.